e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 ### [C] the first launch of `HipparchiaGoServer`: loading `hipparchiaDB` into `PostgreSQL`

 0. You need to have the DATA available.
 [The data needs to come from a `pg_dump` of a working `HipparchiaGoServer` installation.
 If a working installation executes `HipparchiaGoServer -ex`, it will generate a valid `hDB` folder.]
    The data needs to be in a folder named `hDB`.
-This folder should be in the same folder as `HipparchiaGoServer`.
+This folder has to be in the same folder as `HipparchiaGoServer`.
    You can (re)move the data folder after you have successfully installed the data into the database.

 ![inst02](../gitimg/macos_posgresapp/04_data_is_ready.png)